adamjanicki2/producktive/api_routes.md

 - `403` if the user is not logged in
 - `400` if username or password is in the wrong format
-- `409` if the username is already in use
+- `409` if the username or email is already in use
 - `406` if the period is not a valid option

 #### `DELETE /api/users` - Delete user